tytydraco/yessleep/out/Did_anyone_else_go_to_the_night_doctor.md

-When I was growing up, I was sick a lot.
+Growing up, I got sick a lot.
 It was a chronic battle of brain-boiling fevers and immobilizing body aches, long nights spent curled over the toilet bowl while my mother or father tiredly rubbed circles into my back to comfort me.
 It seemed as though I caught every bug that went around.
 Despite this, my parents always called me their miracle child.
 Apparently when I was born, I wasn't likely to make it out of the NICU, but I was a fighter.

 Mom would always say, “Whatever you catch once just makes you stronger!”